WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

-### 3.2.
+### 3.3.
 Variable
 * [List of variables](URL)
 * [Branded variable documentation](branded_variable.md)

 The variables produced in CMIP7 were recommended by the [CMIP7 Data Request task team][cmipDataRequest].
 In CMIP7, the concept of branded variable uniquely identifies each variable.
 It follows the  template:

 ```
 <variableRootDD>_<temporalLabelDD>-<verticalLabelDD>-<horizontalLabelDD>-<areaLabelDD>
 ```

-### 3.3.
-Source and Variant
-* [List of models][sourceIdhtml]
-* [Essential Model Documentation (EMD)][emd]
-*  [Model Documentation][es-docsCmip]
-* [Ensemble documentation][es-docsEnsemblesSimulations]

-Many sources, or models, participate in CMIP7.
-Each CMIP6 model output file includes a global attribute called “further_info_url” which will link to a signpost web page providing simulation/ensemble information, model configuration details, current contact details, data citation details, etc.  Two types of documentation are available to understand the differences between models:

-1. [**Essential Model Documentation (EMD)**][emd]
-    High-level description intended to contain information on model formulation that can be easily compared between different models.
-2. [**ES-DOC**][es-docsCmip]
-    More in-depth but less standardized documentation of each model.
-Note that each model might also put documentation up on their own website.

-In each model output file, the “ripf” identifier, named variant, is used to uniquely distinguish each member of an ensemble, but the differences between members may not always be clearly (or correctly) recorded in the “variant_info” global attribute.
-ES-DOC will therefore serve as the reference source for understanding differences between ensemble members.
-#TODO: hopefully not True in CMIP7?
-There are 4 indices defining an ensemble member: “r” for realization, “i” for initialization, “p” for physics, and “f” for forcing.
-Modeling groups will record in ES-DOC the key to interpreting the differences between simulations identified by different indices.

-A useful tool to assess the models is the [Rapid Evaluation Framework (REF)][ref].
-It is an assessment of the models participating in the CMIP7 Assessment Fast Track.

-#TODO: maybe add a grid section, when https://github.com/WCRP-CMIP/Variable-Registry/issues/111 is decided

 ## 4. CMIP7 data format

 As in previous phases, all CMIP7 output has been written to netCDF files with one variable stored per file.
 The data have been “cmorized” (i.e., written in conformance with the [CF-conventions][cfConventionsPage] and all the CMIP standards).
-There are mandatory [global attributes][cmipGlobalAttGoogleDoc] to include in each files.
+There are mandatory [global attributes][GlobalAttrs] to include in each files.

 For advanced users who want to understand the data better, the CMIP7 data requirements that were given to modelling centers are defined and discussed in the following documents:

-* [Specifications][cmipGlobalAttGoogleDoc] for file names, directory structures, and CMIP6 Data Reference Syntax (DRS)
-* Specifications for output file content, structure, and metadata are available in [draft google doc](https://goo.gl/neswPr).
-* [Guidance on grid requirements][cmipGridGoogleDoc]
+* [Guidance on grid requirements][grid]
-* [Information on pressure levels][cmipPressureLevelsPdf] requested
-* [Guidance on time-averaging][cmipTimeAveragesCog] (with masking)
+* more to come

 ## 5. Reporting suspected errors
-Information about discovered issues of CMIP7 data is captured by the [ES-DOCs Errata Service][ES-DOCErrataService].
+Information about discovered issues of CMIP7 data is captured by the [Errata Service][ErrataService].
-The Errata Service provides the ability to query modifications and/or corrections applied to CMIP6 data in two ways:

-* A **[user friendly filtered list of ESGF known issues][errataSearchUIDoc]**.
-* A **[search interface that helps retrace a specific dataset/file version history][errataPIDLookupDoc]**.

-Any ESGF user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the <a href="mailto:esgf-user@llnl.gov">ESGF user mailing list</a>.
-After a report is received, the corresponding data manager can create a new errata entry using
+Any CMIP data user can report an error to the appropriate modeling group (see "contact" attribute in the netCDF files), or through the <a href="mailto:esgf-user@llnl.gov">ESGF user mailing list</a>.
+After a report is received, the corresponding data manager can create a new errata entry.
-[an easy and user-friendly form][errataFormCreateDoc].

-#TODO: maybe add a Differences with CMIP6 section
+TODO: contact global attr is gone

 ## 7. New to CMIP?